henry640/Country-In-a-Box1/CODE_EXPLANATION.md

 **Q: "How did you handle the hover effect issue?"**
 A: "I separated the initial render from timer updates - the full HTML is only created once, then setInterval only updates the countdown text."

+**Q: "Why implement category-based navigation instead of showing all items?"**
+A: "To improve user experience - displaying 56 items at once is overwhelming.
+Category navigation allows users to browse systematically, reduces initial page load, and creates a more organized shopping experience similar to professional e-commerce sites."

+**Q: "Why use SVG icons instead of emojis?"**
+A: "SVG icons are more professional, scalable without quality loss, customizable (can change color, size, stroke), and render consistently across all devices and browsers.
+Emojis can look different on iOS vs Android vs Windows."

 **Q: "What about security?"**
 A: "In a production app, I would implement server-side validation, authentication, and encrypted payment processing.
 This is a frontend demonstration."